Six Long-Term Dividend Stocks for Income Investors

 2. Procter & Gamble has increased its dividend the last 64 years.
 And its dividend yield is 2.3%.
 Procter & Gamble is also diversified with products sold in more than 180 countries and territories.

-The company has 10 main product categories and it grew organic sales in nine out of the ten.
-To go with that, total e-commerce organic sales grew 40% and are now over 10% of our total company sales.
+The company has 10 main product categories, and it grew organic sales in nine out of the 10.
+To go with that, total e-commerce organic sales grew 40% and are now more than 10% of total company sales.
 This growth should help Procter & Gamble remain a top long-term dividend stock.

 From a valuation standpoint, it’s also a bit higher.
 The P/E ratio comes in closer to 30.
 Although, once again, there’s usually a premium to pay when investing in established leaders.